Definitions of terms used in this data release

 ‘Acute’ hospital care includes activity occurring in major teaching hospitals, district general hospitals and community hospitals.

-Includes services such as consultation with specialist clinicians; emergency treatment; routine, complex and life-saving surgery; specialist diagnostic procedures; close observation; and short-term care of patients.
+Includes: services such as consultation with specialist clinicians; emergency treatment; routine, complex and life-saving surgery; specialist diagnostic procedures; close observation; short-term care of patients.

-Excludes obstetric services; psychiatric services; long stay care services; and non-consultant led clinics.
+Excludes: obstetric services; psychiatric services; long-stay care services; non-consultant-led clinics.

 Average available staffed beds